Klementinum – The Baroque Library in Prague | Megalo Travel

 1722

-The Baroque Library Hall is officially inaugurated.
-Artist Jan Hiebel paints the ceiling frescoes; the room is adorned with a remarkable collection of historical globes.
+The Baroque Library officially opens.
+Artist Jan Hiebel paints the ceiling frescoes; the hall is adorned with a unique collection of historical globes.

 4